cavidano/cheetah-2020/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard

 == Changelog ==
+= 2.8.48 =
+* Fix for Javanese language hreflang code: jv instead of jw
+* Typo in variable name fixed

 = 2.8.47 =
 * Fix for hebrew hreflang code when hebrew is the original language
 * Visitor real IP detection fixed for woocommerce plugin